Skip to main content

 Exception: Bison and cattle moving directly to slaughter may enter Michigan with USDA approved back tags in place of official ID.

-1. There are no bovine tuberculosis or brucellosis testing requirements or brucellosis vaccination requirements for bison and cattle being imported into Michigan from states or areas officially designated as tuberculosis accredited free and brucellosis class free by USDA.
-If you are interested in bringing bison or cattle into Michigan from states or areas that do not have these designations, please contact MDARD at 800-292-3939 prior to entry.
+3. There are no bovine tuberculosis (TB) testing requirements for bison or cattle being imported into Michigan from states or areas that are officially designated as tuberculosis accredited free.
+If you are interested in bringing bison or cattle into Michigan from states or areas that do not have tuberculosis accredited free status, please contact MDARD at 800-292-3939 prior to entry.

 Back to top

-Exhibition (Show, demonstration or display) Requirements
+Exhibition (Show, demonstration, or display) Requirements

 1. Bison and cattle moving within the state of Michigan for exhibition: